Bleeding-Action-Man/EnhancedScoreboard/README.md

-# KF-ScoreboardStats
+# KF-EnhancedScoreboard

-A small addition on top of the ServerPerks Scoreboard to show headshots, SC and FP kills per player
+A small addition on top of the ServerPerks' Scoreboard to show headshots, Husks, Scrakes and Fleshpounds kills per player